pepstock-org/Charba/readme.md

 ### Breaking changes

  * remove hard dependency with [Google Web toolkit](http://www.gwtproject.org/) in order to use **Charba** into other framework, [J2CL - JavaToClosure](https://github.com/google/j2cl) base.
-   * The dependency is still there (at runtime) because **Charba** is providing anyway the chart objects wrapper by GWT widget in order to maintain the compatibility witg GWT features, like UIBinder and code splitting. (this part is not completed yet).
+   * The dependency is still there (at runtime) because **Charba** is providing anyway the chart objects wrapper by GWT widget in order to maintain the compatibility with GWT features, like UIBinder and code splitting.
-   * All GWT classes are now located into `org.pepstock.charba.client.gwt` in order to enable in next commits the release of 2 artifacts for **Charba**, 1 without any GWT dependencies and 1 with GWT widgets and other few features only for GWT
+   * All GWT classes are now located into `org.pepstock.charba.client.gwt` in order to enable the release of 2 artifacts for **Charba**, 1 without any GWT dependencies and 1 with GWT widgets and other few features only for GWT:
+      * jar library for J2CL has got the current name, `charba-[version.release].jar`
+      * jar library for GWT has got the current name, `charba-gwt-[version.release].jar`
+   * both artifacts are providing the GWT module (J2Cl without gwt-user inheritance) in order to use on GWT with or without widgets and code splitting.
  * add dependency at runtime (and compile) to [JSINTEROP base](https://github.com/google/jsinterop-base), version [1.0.0](https://github.com/google/jsinterop-base/releases/tag/1.0.0).
  * create new DOM tree manager in order to remove all dependencies from other frameworks (for instance GWT, elemental2, GWT Elemento) but provide some hook (helpers or methods to cast to framework's element) where **Charba** can be linked with those frameworks.
 The **Charba** DOM manager does NOT implement a full DOM engine but only is needed to **Charba** itself.
    * create base DOM elements (event target, node, element, HTML element, document, HTML document).